So you’re looking for a solar powered Garmin with lasting battery life and premium features. Should you go for a fenix or an Enduro?

 The Bottom Line: The fenix 7X Pro, the Enduro 3, or the fenix 8 Solar

-If you’re stuck between the Enduro 3 and the fenix 8 Solar, there is a little more of a choice to make.
-But here, still, I think most people would be better served with the Enduro 3.
+If you’re stuck between the Enduro 3 and the fenix 8 Solar, there are a couple significant differences to consider.
+If you think you’ll actually use the microphone, then it’s a clear advantage to the fenix, although it’ll cost you $300.
+But I think most people would be better served with the Enduro 3.
 It’s cheaper, and you’ll get much better battery life.

 The one group that should be excited about the fenix 8 is scuba divers who also run.
 The fenix 8 includes most of the dive features found on the Descent, and it’s significantly cheaper.
 I’ll be frank – I don’t know enough about diving to know the difference.
 But if the fenix does what you need, then that’s a good deal.